HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0004-use-case-walkthrough.md

 ## Context and Problem Statement

-The HUD HMIS API Reference was created to set the minimum requirements for data exhcange and interoperability using APIs for HMIS.
+The HUD HMIS API Reference was created to set the minimum requirements for data exchange and interoperability using APIs for HMIS.
 This walkthrough is meant to serve as a guide to show how the API can be used to solve various user scenarios.

 # User Scenarios